Epic Loaded Dirty Fries

-These epic Dirty Fries are packed with flavor and perfect for sharing (although let’s be real, you might not want to…)!
-Made with crispy seasoned fries, jalapenos cheese sauce, more melted cheese, and topped with pickled red onions, fresh herbs, and tomatoes, these dirty fries are the ultimate indulgence.
+These epic Dirty Fries are packed with flavor and perfect for sharing (although let's be real, you might not want to…)!
+Made with crispy seasoned fries, jalapenos, a cheese sauce, more melted cheese, and topped with pickled slice scallions, fresh herbs, tomatoes, and a few dollops of sour cream these dirty fries are the ultimate indulgence.

-These dirty fries are so loaded that you might even call them filthy fries.
-Also known as loaded fries, dirty fries typically involve french fries topped with cheese (either a cheese sauce or just grated cheese), bacon (veggie bacon in this case!), onions or another veg, and multiple toppings.
+Also known as loaded fries, dirty fries typically involve cooking skinny French fries tossed in a cajun-style seasoning, topped with cheese (either a cheese sauce or just grated cheese), bacon (veggie bacon in this case!), onions or another veg, and multiple toppings.
+However, they're really versatile too - use whatever your heart desires, and you'll create something delicious regardless.

 Other potato recipes you might also like to try include these spicy potato tacos, crushed pesto potatoes, and super crispy roast potatoes.